 The Importance of Routines

-I am a huge fan of routines, and as a teacher and now a parent, I have seen them work wonders in many situations.
+I am a huge fan of routines, and as a former teacher and now a parent, I have seen them work wonders in many situations.

 When routines are in place, especially ones that allow for flexibility, kids feel safe and can run on autopilot without constant hovering and redirection.